 - In order to maintain public confidence in the administration of justice

-Under certain serious circumstances, it is your responsibility (onus) to show why you should be released.
+Under certain circumstances, it is your responsibility (onus) to show why you should be released.

 First Appearance Important Steps

-When you are charged with an offence, you must appear in Court according to the document you received from the police.
-This is called First Appearance.
+When you are charged with an offence, you must appear in Court.
+The time and date of your first appearance will be written on the release documents you received from police.

 - If you are going to hire a lawyer, do so immediately.
 They can make sure you are ready if you hire them well before court.